• Website Packages

 Candidates can arrive minutes late and be turned away at the local clerk’s counter.
 No appeal.
 Just a closed filing window.

-This may feel harsh, especially if the campaign has already raised money or gathered volunteers.
+This may feel harsh, especially if your campaign has already raised money or has started to put together volunteers.
 But election staff do not have discretion to extend statutory deadlines.
 They’re not evaluating your platform or your seriousness.
 They are checking whether the legal requirements were met.

 The consequences depend on what was missed.
 Missing the candidate filing deadline is very different from filing a campaign finance report late.
 Submitting insufficient petition signatures is different from failing to declare candidacy at all.
 Some states allow limited correction in narrow situations.
 Others do not.